The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Alternate Models for the Faint-End Behavior and Systematic Error Tests

 As emphasized in \S \ref{sec:uvlf_data}, B22 recommend an additional 20\% (22\% at $z=5$) relative normalization error between the lensed and field UVLF data.
 This is intended to account for both systematic errors in the lensed measurements as well as cosmic variance in the relatively small fields probed behind foreground lensing clusters.
 This additional contribution to the error budget has been ignored in our analysis thus far, in part because it is non-trivial to include.
 In particular, while cosmic variance contributions should be essentially uncorrelated across different redshift bins, systematic errors may be correlated.
 Hence, a fully rigorous treatment requires knowledge of the covariance between the uncertainties in different redshift bins.
 We can nevertheless estimate the impact of this additional normalization error by re-running our analysis on two modified data sets, denoted here by B21+22-U and B21+22-D, where the lensed B22 measurements are all shifted up or down by 20\% (22\% at $z=5$) respectively, keeping the error bars fixed.\footnote{Some lower bounds are trimmed to forbid $\phi(m_{\rm UV})<0$ at $1-\sigma$.
 For measurements that are only $1-\sigma$ upper limits the upper limit is shifted instead.} These tests may overestimate the impact of this added normalization uncertainty if the offsets in fact vary with redshift (or luminosity).

 First, we adopt our fiducial CLF parameterization and fit to the shifted B21+22-U and B21+22-D data sets.
 We find that the baseline model performs {\em better} at explaining B21+22-D ($\chi^2_\nu=1.47$) but somewhat worse at matching B21+22-U ($\chi^2_\nu=2.04$), compared to the unmodified case ($\chi^2_\nu=1.67$).
-In these new fits all of the best-fit parameters vary only slightly except $p$ which controls the faint-end behavior.
-In the up-shifted case the value lowers from $p=1.69$ to $p=1.60$ (corresponding to $f_\star(M)\propto M^{0.47}$ at low mass) and in the down-shifted case to $p=1.83$ ($f_\star(M)\propto M^{0.7}$ at low mass).
-The modified low mass trends for $f_\star(M)$ can be compared with the baseline result of $f_\star(M) \propto M^{0.56}$.
+In these new fits all of the best-fit parameters vary only slightly except $p$ which controls the faint-end behavior($p=1.60(1.83)$ in the up-(down-)shifted cases).
 These modifications lead to only minor changes in our conclusions regarding reionization, shifting the timing of reionization by around $\Delta z = \pm 0.2$ at fixed escape fraction, and the onset redshift of WF coupling by $\Delta z = \pm 0.9$.

 Next we turn to the effects the added normalization uncertainties have on our alternative faint-end models.
 If the lensed measurements are $\sim20\%$ overestimates of their true values, the evidence for an enhancement in star formation at low-mass is much less strong.
-For instance, although the flattening and shallow-slope models still perform well at explaining the data ($\chi^2_\nu=1.43$ and $\chi^2_\nu=1.25$ respectively), in an AIC sense they are less strongly preferred over the fiducial model fit to B21+22-D. For example, the shallow-slope case is still preferred (although now $s=0.35$, so $f_\star(M)\propto M^{0.35}$, compared to $s=0.27$ earlier), but the preference over the fiducial case drops to $\Delta$AIC$=15.7$ (from $\Delta$AIC$=24.3$).
+For instance, although the flattening and shallow-slope models still perform well at explaining the data ($\chi^2_\nu=1.43$ and $\chi^2_\nu=1.25$ respectively), they are less strongly preferred over the fiducial model fit to B21+22-D. For example, the shallow-slope case is still preferred (now with $s=0.35$), but the AIC difference drops from 24.3 to 15.7.
 Yet, even accounting for potential systematic uncertainties in the lensed UVLF, the data seem to prefer {\em some} degree of SFE enhancement in low-mass halos relative to our fiducial case.

 Alternatively, if the lensed measurements are $\sim20\%$ {\em under-estimates} of their true value this would yield stronger evidence of enhanced SFE at low mass.
 For instance, a shallowing slope of $s=0.19$ would be preferred over the fiducial best fit at $\Delta$AIC$=30.7$ with respect to B21+22-U.